English Cocker Spaniels love to unleash their energy. They’re excitable, playful, and affectionate.

 Cockers would be happiest in a house with a garden.
 They also need access to open green spaces where they can run, sniff, and retrieve their toys.

-An outdoorsy, family with school-aged children or above would be ideal, or owners who are active, retired people.
+An outdoorsy, family with school-aged children or above would be ideal, or active owners and retired people.
 A Cocker who has properly learnt about other people and animals can live with dogs and small pets.

 These handsome dogs sometimes like to make themselves heard.
 Neighbours may not like them barking, which is particularly difficult for owners who live in flats.